Before You Call the Vet: 3 Easy Steps to Get a Baby Lamb or Kid on a Bottle and Save Her Life

 If the baby’s tongue is still not warm, with these steps, you will need to create a warming box to place the baby in.
-Find a box or basket that the baby will fit in.
+Find a box or basket that the lamb will fit into.
 The box or basket should be small enough that it forces the baby to lie in a natural position with the head up or tucked over the back.
-This will help the baby breath and swallow without aspirating its stomach contents.
+This will help the baby breathe and swallow without aspirating its stomach contents.

 At this point, if you haven’t already, try and get the warmed colostrum into the baby.

-If the baby is premature, when you open the baby’s mouth there will be gums but no teeth.
-And the baby will be unable to stand.
+If you have a premature baby lamb, when you open the baby’s mouth there will be gums but no teeth, and the baby will be unable to stand.
 You may need to keep the baby in the house for a day or two until you get it up on its feet.
 In this case, if you don’t want a bottle baby, make sure you only give the baby its own mother’s milk to drink, and that you take the baby out to its mother occasionally so that she can smell it and lick it.